What we know

 |BepiColombo at Mercury.
 Credit: Spacecraft: ESA/ATG medialab; Mercury: NASA/Johns Hopkins University Applied Physics Laboratory/Carnegie Institution of Washington|

-BepiColombo, a joint endeavour between the European Space Agency (ESA) and the Japan Aerospace Exploration Agency (JAXA), will bring this number to three when it launches in October 2018.
+BepiColombo, a joint endeavour between the European Space Agency (ESA) and the Japan Aerospace Exploration Agency (JAXA), was successfully launched on 20 October 2018, and will bring the number of Mercury missions to three when it arrives at the planet in late 2025.

 A challenging destination